Emma Dupont: Notable works as model

 Gérôme's Pool in a Harem, dating from 1876, features Dupont providing the pose of a bather.
 In 1886, Dupont lent her features to Omphale, Gérôme's feminine reinterpretation of the Farnese Hercules.
 On that occasion, the artist had himself photographed in his studio by Louis Bonnard alongside a clay sketch of the work and his model.
 This theme of the artist with the model in the studio would be taken up again later by the artist.
-In the painting La fine della seduta, Emma Dupont herself is depicted covering the clay model of Omphale with a cloth while the sculptor washes his tools.
+In the painting The End of the Session, or La fine della seduta, Emma Dupont herself is depicted covering the clay model of Omphale with a cloth while the sculptor washes his tools.
 Later, in the painting Working in Marble (1890), Jean-Léon Gérôme portrayed himself sculpting a marble statue, Tanagra, next to his model, seated in the same rigid position as the sculpture.
 It is therefore thought that Dupont was also the model for the Tanagra of 1890.
 It is also hypothesized that Dupont lent her features to the Galatea in the painting Pygmalion and Galatea, dating from 1890.